david-santoso/ELK-Stack-Project/README.md

     - Click on the **DEB** tab under **Getting Started**.
     - Scroll down to **Step 5: Module Status** and click **Check Data**.
     - Scroll to the bottom of the page and click **Verify Incoming Data**.
-    - If installation was successful, you will see a message *Data successfully received from this module* as shown below:
+    - If installation was successful, you will see a message *Data successfully received from this module* as shown below.
+Click *System logs dashboard* to open Filebeat System dashboard.

 ![Screenshot of Filebeat successful message](Images/filebeat_successful.png)
 ![Screenshot of Filebeat dashboard](Images/filebeat_dashboard.png)